 Frangula purshiana DC.
 J. G. Cooper (Rhamnaceae) [synonym: Rhamnus purshiana DC.]

 The aged bark of the cascara sagrada plant is used medicinally.
-It is an herb that is taken orallyorallyto be taken by mouth (swallowed).
+It is a herb that is taken orallyorallyto be taken by mouth (swallowed) (by mouth).
 In general, the doses for adults and children 12 years and over are: